Cowboy Caviar is an amazing recipe that’s perfect served as an Appetizer or Salad. Bursting with zesty, fresh flavors that are a fiesta in every bite!

 I usually make a Cowboy Caviar appetizer because any excuse for more tortilla chips is a win, but this recipe also makes a great salad.
-Add a little grilled chicken or shrimp, and it’s an easy supper!
+Add a little grilled chicken or shrimp to it, and it’s an easy supper!

 My Cowboy Caviar dip starts with a simple but flavorful vinaigrette.
 The key is making this Cowboy Caviar with red wine vinegar and fresh lime juice which adds the bright quality only fresh citrus juice can.